Wh1ppedKreem/EZNmap/README.md

 ## Coming Soon

 - Adding colours
-- Once the tool is running, type the ```help``` command to display all the available options and what they do.
+- Once the tool is running, type option ```7``` to display all the available options and what they do.